shriramdevanathan/CodeChallenge/README.md

 Once you enter the number, the program should spit out the possible combinations for the given number

+I have deliberately kept the output clean as that was the requirement.
+The program can be customized to make the output more fancy and more readable

 Scenario 2: Read numbers from a given file(\n separated)